botpress/docs/docs/advanced/content-type-action.md

   /** Your code starts below */

   /**
-   * Show how to create a Carousel content-type in action.
+   * Show how to create a Carousel content type in action.
    * ```
    *   {
    *     type: 'carousel',